Hilary Duff: 2010–2013: Other endeavors

 2014–2017: Breathe In.
-Breathe Out. and television success
+Breathe Out. and television success with Younger

 On January 15, 2014, Duff signed on to co-star opposite Sutton Foster in the comedy-drama pilot Younger.
 The series is based on a Pamela Redmond Satran novel, and created and executive-produced by Darren Star for TV Land.
 Duff was cast as Kelsey Peters, an "ambitious 20-something" who persuades Foster's character to work in a publishing firm.
 In April 2014, it was announced that the pilot was picked up for a series with a 12-episode deal.
 The show marked Duff's first starring role in a television series since her appearance on Lizzie McGuire.
 Younger premiered on March 31, 2015.
 The series received generally positive reviews from critics and her performance as Kelsey Peters earned her acclaim.
 It earned her nominations for Favorite Cable TV Actress at the 2016 and 2017 People's Choice Awards, two Teen Choice Awards nominations, and a nomination for the Gracie Allen Awards.

 Duff attended the 2014 iHeartRadio Music Awards on May 1, 2014, where she confirmed that she was working with songwriter Savan Kotecha and English singer Ed Sheeran.
 On July 23, 2014, it was revealed that Duff had signed with RCA Records.
 She released the single "Chasing the Sun" and its accompanying music video on July 29, 2014.
 The song entered the Billboard Hot 100 at number 79, becoming her first song to enter the chart since "Stranger" (2007).
-The song's music video garnered fourteen million views in its first week of release on popular video sharing website YouTube.
+The song's music video garnered fourteen million views in its first week of release on the video sharing website YouTube.
 "All About You" was released as a single on August 12.
 It failed to enter the Hot 100 chart, but charted on the Mainstream Top 40 chart.
 It became a top-twenty hit in Australia, where it later earned a Gold certification from the ARIA.
 In November 2014, Duff provided voice work for a special Dora the Explorer episode as Jessica the Ice Witch.

 On April 6, 2015, Duff released the single "Sparks" from her fifth studio album Breathe In.
 Breathe Out. which debuted and peaked at number 93 on the Billboard Hot 100 and became her fourth top ten hit on the Billboard Dance Club Songs chart.
 Breathe In.
 Breathe Out was released on June 12, 2015.
 It debuted at number 5 on the Billboard 200, becoming her fifth top-five album.
 Duff had planned to tour in support of the album in early 2016, but announced in February 2016 that she would not be touring.
 The album was Duff's first studio effort to not have received any certification from RIAA, and is her only album release under RCA Records.